 An applicant for advanced standing who wishes to challenge the decision about the advanced standing must first discuss the matter with the Dean of Student Affairs whose staff will refer the application to the Dean of Faculty in which the applicant is studying.
-The Dean of the Faculty will determine whether any variation to the decision is appropriate, make a decision and advise the Dean of Students Affairs in writing.
-If, following consultation with the Academic Dean, the student remains dissatisfied with the decision he/she may appeal, in writing, to the Vice President of Academic Affairs within 15 working days of the date of notification of the decision of the Dean
+The Dean of the Faculty will determine whether any variation to the decision is appropriate, decide and advise the Dean of Students Affairs in writing.
+If, following consultation with the Academic Dean, the student remains dissatisfied with the decision he/she may appeal, in writing, to the Vice President of Academic Affairs within 15 working days of the date of notification of the decision of the Dean the student may register.
+Once the course has been completed, a certified transcript must be handed in to the Office of the Registrar, and the course will be added only if the grade attained is C or higher.